Connall1234/ci-project-5-frontend/README.md

 - **User Story 2: Edit Profile**
   - **Priority**: High
   - **Acceptance Criteria**:
-    - User can update their profile information including name, email, and profile picture.
+    - User can update their profile information including username, and profile picture.
     - System validates input and shows error messages for invalid or incomplete details.
     - Changes are saved and updated in the user's profile.
   - **Related Sprint**: Sprint 3